 The range of activities offered to complement the formal study of English continues to grow.
-You will have opportunities to develop your knowledge and response to additional literary texts through regular meetings of the TGS Literary Society.
-You will also have the chance to attend after school screenings of films and theatrical productions with the newly formed Literary Film Club.
-Other opportunities include working on the student-run school newspaper, access to the London Library and visits to the theatre.
+You will have opportunities to develop your knowledge and response to additional literary texts through the TGS Literary Society.
+Other opportunities have included access to the London Library and visits to the theatre and opera.